rjones26-SP2025/rjones26-SP2025.github.io/README.md

 2. [GoComics](https://www.gocomics.com/)
    * Another mostly humor filled site to relax
 3. [Security Certification Roadmap](https://pauljerimy.com/security-certification-roadmap/)
-   * I want to keep informed of all of the different certifications available in my career filled
+   * I want to keep informed of all of the different certifications available in my career field